mohammadAgbaryya/buttons-generator/README.md

 - **Observability**: logs, metrics, and monitoring tools for better debugging and analysis.
 - **Accessibility**: Implement features to make the app accessible to all users, including those with disabilities.
 - **Multi-Language Support**: Add support for multiple languages to make the app usable for a global audience.
-- **Security Measures**: Implement filters to handle vague or potentially harmful inputs more effectively.
+- **Security Measures**: Implement a backend API to serve the UI, providing enhanced security and improved control over input validation and server-side processes.

 ## 🚨 Important Notes

-- This repository contains only the client-side code.
+- This repository contains only client-side code.
 It is designed this way for simplicity and faster deployment using GitHub Pages, as no server is required.

 - While the app functions effectively, for enhanced security and better control over input validation and other server-side processes, implementing a middleware server (e.g., a Backend-for-Frontend [BFF] or proxy) would be an excellent addition.
 This approach would provide extra layers of security and handle server-related tasks more robustly.